dpck/render/README.md

 [![npm version](https://badge.fury.io/js/%40depack%2Frender.svg)](https://npmjs.org/package/@depack/render)

 `@depack/render` is Renders JSX To String.
 This is a fork of [developit/preact-render-to-string](https://github.com/developit/preact-render-to-string/) with the new pretty algorithm that breaks up attributes by the line length rather than printing them on each line.
-It also removes dependency on the Facebook's package for JSX printing that cannot be in _Preact_, so the `/jsx` is currently not implemented.
+It also removes dependency on the Facebook's package called "pretty-format" for JSX printing that cannot be in _Depack_ because of the whole idea of _Preact_ to be different from Facebook, so the `/jsx` is currently not implemented.
+The additional functionality of this package is also to correctly handle pretty printing for `textarea` and `pre` tags which are sensitive to the leading and forwarding whitespace.

 ```sh
 yarn add -E @depack/render